 Whether you’re sitting in front of a blank canvas, a notepad with pencil poised or looking into the eyes of a boss who wants a brilliant idea yesterday, you’ll find some insightful tips on being the best version of your creative self, every day.

 Neil Gaiman is easily one of my favorite creatives.
 I love how he shares the stories behind his own stories and how he weaves tales that wrap around you and pull you in.
 In 2012, Neil Gaiman gave an inspiring speech to young artists which encouraged them to think outside the box and “make good art”.

 ‘Show Your Work’ is chock full of stories, illustrations, and quotes.
 Inside you’ll find 10 rules to help guide you on your artistic journey.

 Creative Workshop: 80 Challenges to Sharpen Your Design Skills by David Sherwin.

 This book offers you 80 creative challenges and exercises from typeface to a paper robot.
 Visual solutions and background stories are included from other designers to help offer different perspectives and increase your creativity.

-Professional artist Lisa Congdon’s book gets to the heart of what what artists would love to do full-time.
+Professional artist, Lisa Congdon’s book gets to the heart of what artists would love to do full-time.
 Create.
-In this book Lisa walks you through the steps of building a successful career and touches on points from bookkeeping, copyright, self-promotion, and setting goals.
+In this book, Lisa walks you through the steps of building a successful career and touches on points from bookkeeping, copyright, self-promotion, and setting goals.